hashicorp/vault-client-dotnet/docs/Secrets.md

 <a name="awsconfigreadrootiamcredentials"></a>
 # **AWSConfigReadRootIAMCredentials**
-> void AWSConfigReadRootIAMCredentials (string awsMountPath = null)
+> void AWSConfigReadRootIAMCredentials (string awsMountPath = "aws", TimeSpan? wrapTTL = null)

 Configure the root credentials that are used to manage IAM.